Tips for exploring Krui South Sumatra

 - Approach your negotiation with a smile and in a light hearted friendly manner.

 - To start the bargaining process, first ask the vendor the price of the item ("Berapa Harganya?").
-Then ask if the price can be reduced ("Kurang harga?").
+After the merchant has given you the price you can ask if the price can be reduced ("Kurang harga?").

 - In the Krui area it's not uncommon for foreign tourist to be met with a very rude reception when bargaining a price.
 If this happens just politely walk away.